-I direct [Either the trustees Or the directors of the trustee] that the person[s] named in the following table [are/is] to receive the proportions specified in that table of the benefit that is payable if I die.
+I direct Either the trustees Or the directors of the trustee that the person[s] named in the following table [are/is] to receive the proportions specified in that table of the benefit that is payable if I die.

-Person Relationship to Member Proportion of death benefit [Insert beneficiary's name] [Insert beneficiary's relationship to member] [Insert proportion of the death benefit to be paid to this person] % [Add rows to table as required]

-(Please note that this beneficiary direction is valid for only 3 years.)
+Relationship to member Proportion of death benefit [Insert beneficiary's name] [Insert beneficiary's relationship to member] [Insert proportion of the death benefit to be paid to this person] % [Add rows to table as required] he hinding (Please note that t [If death benefit nomination is to only 3 years.)] o pe binding (Please note, that t his beneficiary direction is valid for